mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 Zazen is not about eliminating mental or physical states that we don’t like.
 Nor, in fact, is it about chasing after mental states that we *do* like.
 Instead, zazen is about arranging our circumstances – our environment, and our body and mind – so that we can sit *with* all sentient beings. *Sitting with all sentient beings* means sitting in the midst of everything that we are experiencing.
 That, in turn, means sitting in the midst of the total dynamic working of the whole universe.

 This is what Katagiri Roshi means by “not only on our own territory.”
-Zazen is not a kind of meditation where we are only trying to improve or perfect ourselves, in a narrow way.
+Zazen is not a kind of meditation where we are focused on trying to perfect or improve ourselves.
 Nor are we trying to cut ourselves off from this world and its difficulties.
+Zazen is bigger than that.

 Plainly speaking, this is a different understanding than in some varieties of Buddhism.
-We will explore this topic in more detail as we go on, especially in Chapter 20: “Dullness and Distraction are Struck Aside.”
+We will explore this topic in more detail as we go on, especially in Chapter 21: “Dullness and Distraction are Struck Aside.”

 ---